 Eligibility and What You'll Need to Apply

-Once you find out that you are indeed eligible, you'll only need a few things to apply for food stamp benefits in North Carolina, which includes identity, your address, your age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.
+You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of identity, your address, your age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.

-Once you have everything lined up, fill out this form (you can also get one in person), and turn it into your county's social services office or click here to begin the application process online.
+Once you have everything lined up, fill out a form (you can also get one in person), and turn it into your county's social services office or begin the application process online.
 Here's what qualifies as a "household" as far as the NC DSS is concerned:

 - Individuals living together who purchase and or prepare their food together or will do so upon receipt of food assistance